 Home aligner providers are required by law to have dental professionals available in every state to review and approve cases before they provide treatment.
 Some companies, like byte and Candid, work only with orthodontists to ensure quality treatment.
 Other providers use a network of general dentists, instead.
-In either case, the average wait time to find out whether you’ve been approved for treatment is 2-3 weeks.
-And, about 80% of cases are accepted.
+In either case, the average wait time to find out whether you’ve been approved is 2-3 weeks.
+About 80% of cases are accepted.

 Step 3: Your custom aligners are created

 Once you’ve been approved, a dental professional will begin to create your customized treatment plan.
-Before the actual aligners are created, you’ll have a chance to review the proposed plan before paying for treatment.
-You’ll even be able to view a predicted “after” image of your teeth before moving forward.
+Before they produce the aligners themselves, you’ll have a chance to review the proposed plan before paying for treatment.
+This plan includes digital images of how your teeth will look every step of the way.

 If you’re satisfied with the plan, you can go online to purchase your aligners.
 Home aligner treatment usually costs about $1,900.
-However, there are financing options and payment plans available if you aren’t prepared to pay for treatment all at once.
-SmileDirectClub even offers financing without a required credit check, to make things more convenient.
+However, there are financing options and payment plans available if you aren’t prepared to pay for treatment all at once. byte, AlignerCo, and SmileDirectClub even offer financing without a required credit check to make things more convenient.

-After you’ve paid for treatment, it can take 1-2 months for your aligners to be created and shipped to your house.
+After you’ve paid for treatment, it can take 1-2 months to manufacture and ship your aligners.
 Wait times vary depending on the provider.
 So, it’s best to send back your impressions and pay for treatment as soon as possible.

 Step 4: Begin and follow your treatment plan

 Your aligners will arrive in the mail along with instructions for you to begin treatment.
-Some providers also include whitening gel, which can be used in your trays during treatment.
-It’s essential to follow the instructions provided by the company to ensure you’ll get the best results.
+Some providers also include whitening gel, which you can use in your aligners during treatment.
+It’s essential to follow the company’s instructions to ensure the best results.

 Treatment instructions are very similar for most providers.
 You should wear your aligners for at least 22 hours per day, only taking them out to eat or drink.
-Only water should be consumed while wearing your aligners.
-So, it may be smart to plan out your meals or limit snacking.
+You can’t eat or drink anything except water while wearing your aligners, so it may be smart to plan out your meals or limit snacking.

 You’ll also send digital photos of your teeth to your assigned dentist or orthodontist during treatment.
 The photos help to document your progress and make sure you’re staying on track.
 You can contact the company at any time to report any issues or concerns.
 And, your dentist will adjust your treatment, if necessary.